Changsha Kingdom: Culture

 The earliest known paintings on fabric in China were unearthed from the Mawangdui tombs.
-Among them, a two-meter-long fēiyī (非衣, possibly meaning "flying garment") in the tomb of Lady Dai is one of the finest examples of art in early China.
+Among them, a two-meter-long (非衣, possibly meaning "flying garment") in the tomb of Lady Dai is one of the finest examples of art in early China.
 In the painting, Lady Dai was depicted in the center, accompanied by servants and surrounded by deities, mythological beasts, and symbols.
 Several types of musical instruments were discovered in the Changsha tombs.
 They include the earliest known example of a guqin, a form of stringed instrument.
-Archaeologists also found the first surviving examples of two previously lost ancient Chinese musical instruments, a woodwind known as a yú (竽) and a five-string instrument known as a zhù (筑).
+Archaeologists also found the first surviving examples of two previously lost ancient Chinese musical instruments, a woodwind known as a (竽) and a five-string instrument known as a (筑).
 Musical and dancing troupes consisting of dozens of performers were recorded in unearthed manuscripts.